Year 12: Miss Crowe

 · As well as economic development, other important influences affecting population growth include social, religious, political and environmental factors.

-· High birth rates and high death rates, so lo natural increase and little population growth.
+Stage 1 · High birth rates and high death rates, so lo natural increase and little population growth.
 Very few, if any populations are in stage 1 now – rainforest tribes

 Stage 2